How To Feed A Loon

 • In a food processor, or, in a medium bowl, process (or whisk) together the dressing ingredients.
 Chill until ready to use.
 (It can be made and refrigerated up to 2 days before use)

-4 cloves garlic, 2 tbsp ginger, 3 tbsp soy sauce, 3 tbsp brown sugar, 5 tbsp peanut butter, 6 tbsp olive oil
+4 cloves garlic, 2 tablespoon ginger, 3 tablespoon soy sauce, 3 tablespoon brown sugar, 5 tablespoon peanut butter, 6 tablespoon olive oil

 • If the dressing has been in the fridge: Let dressing stand for at least 30 minutes at room temp before tossing with the slaw.